-relationshipA property of a relationship, such as its cardinality and its inheritance characteristics.
-Relationship attributes, defined by the Project Administration of the Project Ad characteristics.
+A property of a relationship, such as its cardinality and its inheritance characteristics.
 Relationship attributes, defined by the Project Administrator, can control how traceability is established across different relationships.
 Project Administrators can specify that links be created between two objects according to the value of one or more of the class attributes.
 For example, it can be specified that links can be created from a change request object to a requirement object only if the value of the change request object's attribute APPROVAL_STATUS is relationship rule Circumstances under which links between objects will be permitted.
 See also cardinality rule.